icg-gravwaves/student-travel/index.md

 The easiest way to do this is to ask your supervisor, ask your peers, read your emails and learn what the big conferences are for your field and research area.

 **Step 2**: Ask your supervisor
 If your supervisor recommended this conference then you can skip this step.
-If not then in your weekly supervision email you should ask them what they think of the conference you have found and if they are happy for you to go.
+If not then in your weekly supervision meeting you should ask them what they think of the conference you have found and if they are happy for you to go.

 **Step 3**: Fill in the ICG Travel Request form
 Your request now needs to be approved by the department so you must fill in this form: